 In the downhill program on Monday evenings, it is common for volunteers to work in teams of two with one student, and will typically work with the same student for the duration of the program.
 Some students have been in the program for many years and simply need a 'chaperone' on the ski hill.
 Other students are brand new and will need help learning how to use the equipment and learning the basic techniques of skiing.
 Volunteers do not necessarily need to be expert skiers, but should be familiar with stopping, turning and using the chair lift and be able to help a student without having to concentrate on their own skiing.

 Depending on the student's abilities, volunteers may use various adaptive teaching tools like a 'ski bra,' which holds the student's ski tips together as a volunteer controls the skier from behind with a pair of straps clipped onto the skis.
 They are like training wheels on a bike.
 The volunteer lets go as the student skier gains more control.
 There are other teaching tools and techniques which are best seen and learned while working on the snow with experienced volunteers.
-A training session for downhill volunteers will be held on Monday, December 19, 2016 at Swiss Valley, or if Swiss is closed, on January 2, 2017.
-The downhill program runs for 6 weeks beginning on Monday, January 9, 2017.
+A training session for downhill volunteers will be held on Monday, December 17, 2018 at Swiss Valley.
+The downhill program runs for 6 weeks beginning on Monday, January 6, 2020.